serverless/blog/posts/2018-05-22-how-to-create-a-dynamic-website-with-serverless-components.md

       aliasDomain: www.retail-${self.serviceId}.example.com
 ```

-Couple of things to notice here, we're referencing to the `self` object, which includes some useful information about your new component, like the `path`, and the `serviceId`.
-The `path` is the absolute path of your component, and `serviceId` is an auto generated id for your component/service that you can utilize to make sure your child components have unique ids that are associated with each other.
+Couple of things to notice here.
+We're referencing the `self` object, which includes some useful information about your new component, like the `path`, and the `serviceId`.
+The `path` is the absolute path of your component, and `serviceId` is an auto-generated id for your component/service, which you can utilize to make sure your child components have unique ids that are associated with each other.

-Using this `path` property, we're referencing to our frontend code on our file system, which lives in a `frontend` directory.
+Using this `path` property, we're referencing our frontend code on our file system, which lives in a `frontend` directory.
 There are a lot of files in there, so to keep this post clean, you can check this directory in [our examples directory](https://github.com/serverless/components/tree/master/examples/retail-app/frontend) and add it to your filesystem.
 It should be pretty straightforward.

 You'll also notice that we're referring to a REST API component using the variable syntax `${productsApi.url}`.
 So we'll need to add that component.
 Let's do that!

 ## Setting up the REST API
 You can add a REST API by adding the `rest-api` component.
-This component supports both AWS API Gateway and the [Serverless Event Gateway](https://http://serverless.com/event-gateway).
-In this example, we're going to use the API Gateway, so let's add this component to our `serverless.yml` file by adding this config:
+This component supports both AWS API Gateway and [Serverless Event Gateway](https://http://serverless.com/event-gateway).

+In this example, we're going to use the API Gateway.
+Let's add this component to our `serverless.yml` file by adding this config:

 ```yml